Big River Lyrics

 This is a song that could never be written today, and so it is also a piece of American history and part of the legacy of my family and my country.

-Please enjoy one of my favorite Sun recordings by Johnny Cash as he performs Big River Lyrics with The Highwaymen.
+Please enjoy one of my favorite Sun recordings by Johnny Cash as he performs Big River with The Highwaymen.

-Big River Lyrics
+Big River Vinyl Memories

 Written by: Johnny Cash